broadinstitute/gatk/scripts/cnv_wdl/somatic/README.md

 In additional, there are several task-level parameters that may be set by advanced users as above.

-To invoke oncotator on the called tumor copy ratio segments:
+To invoke Oncotator on the called tumor copy-ratio segments:

-- ``CNVSomaticPairWorkflow.is_run_oncotator`` -- (optional) If true, run oncotator on the called copy ratio segments.
-This will generate both a simple tsv and a gene list.
+- ``CNVSomaticPairWorkflow.is_run_oncotator`` -- (optional) If true, run Oncotator on the called copy-ratio segments.
+This will generate both a simple TSV and a gene list.

 Further explanation of these task-level parameters may be found by invoking the ``--help`` documentation available in the gatk.jar for each tool.